 GET A FREE PRICE QUOTE

-The Audi S8 is the high-performance version of the German automaker's A8 sedan.
-Offered only in short-wheelbase form, the S8 was added to the Audi lineup in the late 1990s, and is now in its third generation.
+The Audi S8 is the quickest, if not the most expensive, version of the German automaker's A8 sedan.
+Unlike other variants of the big A8, the S8 is offered only in short-wheelbase form.
+Audi added the S8 to its lineup in the late 1990s, and the current car is the third iteration.

 MORE: Read our 2015 Audi A8 / S8 review

 The first Audi S8 was introduced in Europe in 1997, but took until the 2001 model year to arrive in U.S. showrooms.
 Priced from $72,500 and above, this S8 set the pattern for all future performance derivatives spun off from Audi's unique, aluminum space-frame sedan.
 The first edition packed a 360-horsepower V-8 engine and standard all-wheel drive; American-market cars were only offered with an automatic transmission.
 The higher-output model was distinguished by "S" badging, added aluminum trim, and more standard luxury features, as well as 18-inch wheels.
 The first S8 had a short run in the U.S., since that generation of A8 sedan went out of production in the fall of 2002.